raspberrypilearning/target-practice/en/step_3.md

 ## Draw your target
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will create a target stand and a target with coloured circles — smaller circles are worth more points than larger ones.
+The target stand is a triangle shape.
+The target is made with coloured circles — smaller circles are worth more points than larger ones.
 </div>
 <div>
 ![The output area with the target and stand.](images/outline-circles.png){:width="300px"}
 </div>
 </div>

-The wooden stand will sit behind the target circles so needs to be drawn first.
-The order in which you draw things can be very important for complex images.
+Shapes are drawn in the order that the lines of code run.
+The triangular wooden stand is partly behind the target circles so it must be drawn first.

-Computer graphics are made of **layers**.
-In your game, each shape is a layer.
-Objects on higher layers sit in front of objects on lower layers.
 Imagine cutting all the shapes out of paper.
 Depending on how you arrange and overlap that paper, the final result could look very different.

 --- task ---

-Draw a **triangle** using the function `triangle(x1, y1, x2, y2, x3, y3)`.
-Triangles have three sets of coordinates, each representing the position of one of the triangle's corners.
+When you call the `triangle()` function you need to provide three sets of coordinates, `x1, y1, x2, y2, x3, y3` each representing the position of one of the triangle's corners.

 --- collapse ---
 ---